 Prioritize consistent follow-up.

-Hopefully this one is already in practice at your organization, but if not, make sure you always follow up after making any changes to your commission structure.
+Hopefully this one is already in practice at your organization, but if not, make sure you always follow up after making any changes to your sales commission structure.
 Oftentimes you won’t learn about mistakes or issues until after they have been in practice for a while.
 Create an anonymous way for your employees to voice their opinions, file complaints, or even submit positive feedback.

 Final thoughts on communicating compensation changes.